 This divine side dish relies on four simple ingredients (potatoes, butter, flour and milk), plus salt, pepper and onion powder.
 Nothing else is really needed.

-Mom's version is slightly adapted from the recipe in the vintage Betty Crocker's Picture Cook Book — you know, the red and white one from 1950 that advises women to fix their hair and put on makeup, cologne and earrings before breakfast and housework.
-(I’ll get right on that.
-In my dress, apron and heels.)
+Mom's version is adapted from the recipe in the vintage Betty Crocker's Picture Cook Book.
+You know, the red and white one from 1950 that advises women to fix their hair and put on makeup, perfume and earrings before breakfast and housework.

-Anyway, Mom's scalloped potatoes contain extra spuds, butter and flour and are baked long enough to achieve the aforementioned crust from heaven.
+Anyway, Mom's recipe calls for extra spuds, butter and flour and baking the potatoes long enough to achieve the aforementioned crust from heaven.
 Perfection, I tell you.